CircuitSpells/Notes/Kubernetes.md

 kubectl delete pod <pod-name>
 ```

 if you run `kubectl get pods` soon thereafter, you will notice there are still 5 pods due to the replica set self-healing.
-The same will happen if nodes are deleted; the pods the node holds will be deleted, but the replica set will work with the cloud provider to provision the number of specified nodes, then will spin up the specified number of pods in `deploy.yml`.

 ### Scaling